alkhe/fluxette/README.md

 );
 ```

-**To log all actions just before the store reduces them:** Add a logger to the end of your middleware chain.
-This will log only actions that the stores see, and will be logged to the history.
+**To log all actions just before they are reduced:** Add a logger to the end of your middleware chain.
+This will log only actions that the reducers see, and will be logged to the history.

 ```js
 flux = flux.using